hbctraining/DGE_workshop/lessons/09_functional_analysis.md

 ## clusterProfiler

-[clusterProfiler](http://bioconductor.org/packages/release/bioc/html/clusterProfiler.html) performs over-representation analysis on GO terms associated with a list of genes.
+We will be using [clusterProfiler](http://bioconductor.org/packages/release/bioc/html/clusterProfiler.html) to perform over-representation analysis on GO terms associated with our list of significant genes.
 The tool takes as input a significant gene list and a background gene list and performs statistical enrichment analysis using hypergeometric testing.
 The basic arguments allow the user to select the appropriate organism and GO ontology (BP, CC, MF) to test.

 ### Running clusterProfiler